The Beast from 20,000 Fathoms

 The Beast from 20,000 Fathoms was released throughout the United States in June 1953, to widespread critical praise for its special effects.
 The film grossed over worldwide, making it one of the highest-grossing films of 1953.
-It pioneered the "atomic monster" genre and is credited with launching the giant monster and kaiju movie trend that ensured its initial release.
+It pioneered the "atomic monster" genre and is credited with launching the giant monster and kaiju movie trend that ensued after its initial release.
 Godzilla (1954) is often cited as having taken inspiration from the film.
 In recent years, The Beast from 20,000 Fathoms has acquired a cult following and has been listed among the greatest science fiction, horror, and B movies of the 1950s.

 Plot

-Far north of the Arctic Circle, a nuclear bomb test, dubbed "Operation Experiment", is conducted.
+Far north of the Arctic Circle, near Baffin Bay, a nuclear bomb test, dubbed "Operation Experiment", is conducted.
 Prophetically, right after the blast, physicist Thomas Nesbitt muses "What the cumulative effects of all these atomic explosions and tests will be, only time will tell".
 The explosion awakens a 200 ft long carnivorous dinosaur known as a Rhedosaurus, thawing it out of the ice where it had been held in suspended animation for millions of years.
 Nesbitt is the only surviving witness to the beast's awakening and later is dismissed out-of-hand as being delirious at the time of his sighting.
 Despite the skepticism, he persists, knowing what he saw.

 The dinosaur begins making its way down the east coast of North America, sinking a fishing ketch off the Grand Banks, destroying another near Marquette, Canada, wrecking a lighthouse in Maine, and destroying buildings in Massachusetts.
-Nesbitt eventually gains allies in paleontologist Thurgood Elson and his young assistant Lee Hunter after one of the surviving fishermen identifies from a collection of drawings the very same dinosaur that Nesbitt saw.
+Nesbitt eventually gains allies in paleontologist Thurgood Elson and his young female assistant Lee Hunter after one of the surviving fishermen identifies from a collection of drawings the very same dinosaur that Nesbitt had identified.
 Plotting the sightings of the beast's appearances on a map for skeptical military officers, Elson proposes the dinosaur is returning to the Hudson River area, where fossils of Rhedosaurus were first found.
 In a diving bell search of the undersea Hudson River Canyon, Professor Elson is killed after his bell is swallowed by the beast, which eventually comes ashore in Manhattan.
 It devours a police officer shooting at it, totals cars, knocks over buildings, and generally causes a panicking frenzy.
-A later newspaper report of its rampage lists "180 known dead, 1500 injured, damage estimates $300 million".
+A later newspaper report of its rampage lists "180 known dead.
+1500 injured.
+Damage estimated at $300,000,000".